parthshingari28/100DaysOfCode/README.md

 ## Day 88 : Oct 31, 2021

 **Today's progress**: revised about joins, group by and having clause concepts in SQL.

+## Day 89 : Nov 01, 2021

+**Today's progress**: practiced questions on joins and learned about subqueries in SQL.